duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

     - Nano is a text editor that allows us to edit files
     - Curl is necessary for certain installation scripts, this should already be installed
     - build-essential is required for building the bot
-    - Nginx for the webserver, allows us to serve web files for the dashboard, which is where the config is edited/built, if you are familiar with another web server then feel free to use that instead.
+    - Nginx for the webserver as it allows us to serve web files for the dashboard, which is where the config is edited/built, if you are familiar with another web server then feel free to use that instead.
 It will probably say that some things are already installed, which is fine.
 Just make sure there are no errors.

 2. Install NVM (Node Version Manager).
 Instead of installing Node directly (and running the risk of installing the wrong version), NVM is used because the code contains a setting that tells NVM which node version to use.
 This reduces any chance of complications down the road.